WordPress Optimize

 *.yourwebsite.com ~.google. ~.bing. ~.yahoo.;

-These lines are somewhat extensive, but it helps you to better understand what you can do with this rule.
+These lines are a bit long, but it helps you to better understand what you can do with this rule.
 These lines basically specify which domains are still allowed to hotlink your files.
 In this example, yourwebsite.com with all subdomains, as well as Google, Bing and Yahoo.

 if ($invalid_referer) {